vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-operations-logs/Get-vRLIEmailNotification.md

 Get-vRLIEmailNotification
 ```

-This example gets a list of email notifications
+This example gets a list of email notifications.